 Big 5 Blog Topics that drive the most Traffic, Leads, and Sales:

 We’ll cover them off in greater detail here:

 Put yourself in your customers’ shoes, you’re a buyer and when you are looking to buy something.
 You generally go online to research the product or service before you finalise the purchase.

 The buyer, aka your customer, has the power to do as much or as little research they want to before engaging with your business.

 How did you feel about that company, when those answers weren’t there or were unclear?
 Did it make you want to jump on a call with them?
-I think not.
 In fact, you probably switched onto another website to continue your search for these answers, it’s just human nature.

-It’s very common to see many businesses not being comfortable talking about costs on their website, and generally it’s for the wrong reasons.
+It’s very common to see many businesses not being comfortable talking about costs on their website.
+Generally it’s for the wrong reasons.
 These reasons might be why you personally haven’t written about costs yet.

 Do any of these sound familiar?